theouterlimitz/Audio-Mastering-Engine/README.md

 -   **Intuitive Graphical Interface:** A clean, dark-themed UI built with Tkinter that provides real-time control over all parameters without touching the command line.
 -   **Upgraded Mastering Engine:**
-    -   **Analog Character Control:** A single, powerful knob that intelligently blends harmonic saturation, a gentle sub-bass "bump," and a high-end "sparkle" to add vintage analog warmth and mojo.
+    -   **Analog Character Control:** A single, powerful slider that intelligently blends harmonic saturation, a gentle sub-bass "bump," and a high-end "sparkle" to add vintage analog warmth and mojo.
     -   **Phase-Coherent Multiband Compressor:** A re-architected 3-band compressor that avoids phase cancellation issues, ensuring a tight, punchy, and clean sound.
 Features detailed controls for threshold and ratio on each band.
     -   **Professional EQ & Widening:** A full 4-band equalizer and a stereo widener to shape the tonal balance and spatial image of your mix.
 -   **Streaming-Ready Loudness:** Utilizes **LUFS (Loudness Units Full Scale)** normalization to target the consistent, balanced loudness levels required by modern streaming platforms like Spotify and Apple Music.